Pranay92/hapi-next/README.md

   var defer = Promise.defer(); // use any promise library like blue-bird

   //do some validation here
-  // do defer.resolve() inside any async operation
+  // do defer.resolve(data) inside any async operation

   return defer.promise;
 }